lwang-astro/PeTar/README.md

 export OMP_STACKSIZE=128M
 ```
 in the shell configure/initial file (e.g. .bashrc for _bash_) to avoid type "OMP_STACKSIZE=128M" every time.

+### Reference
+Remember to cite the necessary references when you publish the results using _PeTar_.
+The references are shown in the help function of _petar_ and the begining of the output after a simulation starts.
+When a feature imported from an external library is switched on, e.g. (_SSE_/_BSE_, _Galpy_), the corresponding references are automatically added in the output.

 ### Help information